api-evangelist/getting-started/README.md

-Authentication
+Getting Started
 ==============

-This is a project for tracking on providers are handling the authentication of APIs, visit http://authentication.apievangelist.com for more information.
+This is a project tracking on getting started pages, visit http://getting-started.apievangelist.com for more information.